 - Place your potatoes in your air fryer basket and cook for 20 minutes at 400 degrees F. You will want to shake the basket every 5 minutes to keep the potatoes from sticking and to help them cook evenly.

 - Serve hot and add additional salt and pepper to taste.

 No!
 An air fryer is a convenience tool that works magnificently.
 Use the convenience and save your time by not boiling them.
 The air fryer will do all the work for you!

-We like the Yukon gold that are in this recipe.
+We like the Yukon gold that is in this recipe.
 However, this recipe is versatile.
 You can use Russet, Carola potatoes, or Fingerlings if you like!